CORS Proxy for Certificate Fetching

 If you don't want to use a CORS proxy, set the environment variable to an empty string:

-VITE_CORS_PROXY_URL=Note: Without the proxy, signing with certificates that require external chain fetching (like FNMT or some corporate CAs) will fail.
+VITE_CORS_PROXY_URL=Note: Without the proxy, signing with certificates that require external chain fetching (like FNMT or some corporate CAs) will fail with a "Failed to fetch" error.

 Troubleshooting